 Intestinal rehabilitation for getting rid of abnormal bacterial colonization is a further step towards improved symptoms.
-The low fructose diet is an essential part of that process, but you can further support that process by adding special supplements (e.g. psyllium husk powder*) to your daily intake.
-I usually drink a glass of water with half a teaspoon of psyllium husks before breakfast.
-And this further reduced my symptoms of Fructose Malabsorption in the long-term.
+A low fructose diet is an essential part of that process, but you can further support that process by adding psyllium husk fiber and probiotics, such as Align Probiotic Supplement, to your daily intake.
+I usually drink a glass of water with 2 capsules of psyllium husk and 1 capsule of probiotics before breakfast.
+And this further reduced my symptoms of fructose malabsorption in the long-term.

 However, intestinal rehabilitation programs should only be done after consulting a medical professional.

 Maybe you have further tips and want to share them?
 Then leave a comment so that others can benefit from your knowledge.
 I appreciate that very much!